-In order to have a video chat on Skype, both you and the person you're going to chat with have to have a miniature camera/recorder called a "webcam".
+In order to have a video chat, both you and the person you're going to chat with have to have a miniature camera/recorder called a "webcam".
 Most modern computer monitors have one built in, but you can purchase external ones at your local computer and electronics store.

 Open your Skype desktop program and log in.